adwait85/homelab/journal/2026-07-14-day5-the-pivot.md

 anything changed — no double nat, no bridge mode, no fighting kerala vision's mac binding ever again, because the device authenticating never changes.

-went back through the opnsense config i'd already built weeks earlier just to check how much would need to change for this. turned out to be almost nothing — the wan side was already sitting on a static address in the exact transit range this new plan needed. all that groundwork wasn't wasted after all, it was just waiting for the right wan-side device to plug into it.
+so that's the new plan — leave the ont alone, let it keep doing pppoe like it already does, and just change its lan side to become the transit link straight into opnsense's wan port instead. opnsense itself isn't even set up yet at this point, that's the actual next step — but at least now there's a clear plan for what its wan side needs to look like when i do get to it.

-r480t+ officially got benched from the main plan at this point. not thrown out though — started thinking about giving it a smaller, lower-stakes job later on, something completely separate from the main network path where it couldn't cause the same kind of trouble again.
+r480t+ is out of the main plan for now. not getting rid of it though — thinking about giving it a smaller, separate job later, something completely away from the main network path so it can't cause the same kind of trouble again.

-felt like the actual turning point of the whole project, not gonna lie. going from "trying to force a workaround to work" to "actually understanding why it broke and designing around that" is a different kind of problem solving, and it's the version that actually held up long term.
+honestly this feels like the right way to solve it. instead of forcing the old plan to work, actually figure out why it broke and build around that instead.